Colin Powell: Former US secretary of state dies of Covid complications

 The statement said that he had been fully vaccinated against Covid.

-Mr Powell became a trusted military adviser to a number of leading US politicians.
+Mr Powell, a moderate Republican who broke with his party to endorse Barack Obama in 2008, became a trusted military adviser to a number of leading US politicians.

 He also saw service and was wounded in Vietnam, an experience that later helped define his own military and political strategies.